rrivirr/rriv-decisions/0001-data-file-management.md

 ### Reception

-After initiating pull-data, the CLI client will recieve each CSV file as it is tranmitted, and store them separately in a folder named .data, within a subfolder named by the site name set on the currently attached RRIV device.
+After initiating pull-data, the CLI client will recieve each CSV file as it is transmitted, and store them separately in a folder named .data, within a subfolder named by the site name set on the currently attached RRIV device.
 Files will be saved using the filenames transmitted by the RRIV device.
 CSV data files will be marked as read only.
 All data will also be ingested into a local SQLite database, for easily retrieval by local analysis tools.

 ### Analysis